Eleme, Nigeria

 Eleme is a local government area in Rivers State, Nigeria.
 It is part of the Port Harcourt metropolitan city.

+Eleme has its headquarters in the town of Ogale.
 It covers an area of 138 km2 and at the 2006 Census had a population of 190,884.
 The Eleme people are Eleme's main indigenous ethnic group.
+Eleme LGA has two districts- Nchia and Odido and both administered under the Crown of the Oneh Eh Eleme (King Of Eleme.)

-The Eleme language, of the Cross-River branch of the larger Niger-Congo language family, is the main spoken language.
+As explained in a book edited by Imelda Icheji Lawrence Udoh and others, the Eleme language, of the Cross-River branch of the larger Niger-Congo language family, is the main spoken language.

-Eleme has two of Nigeria's four, as of 2005, petroleum refineries and one of Nigeria's busiest seaport and the largest seaport in West Africa located at Onne, a famous town with numerous industries.
+In 2005 Eleme had two of Nigeria's four petroleum refineries.

+Climate/Geography

+Eleme LGA is made up of numerous rivers and tributaries and has a total size of 138 square kilometers.
+The local government region experiences 3,250 mm of precipitation annually, with an average temperature of 25 degrees Celsius.